Career Timeline of Ben Shelton: Major Achievements and Milestones

 April 15, 2024: Became American No. 1 Player

-On April 15, 2024, Ben Shelton became the American No. 1 player, ahead of Taylor Fritz.
+On April 15, 2024, Ben Shelton became the American No. 1 player ahead of Taylor Fritz.

-2024: Participated in Laver Cup
+2024: Laver Cup Participation

 July 28, 2025: New Career High Ranking

-In 2025, Ben Shelton reached a new career high ranking of world No. 5 in November and qualified for the ATP Finals, marking his debut appearance.
+In 2025, Ben Shelton reached the quarterfinals at the Cincinnati Open, rose to a new career-high ranking of world No. 5, and qualified for the ATP Finals.